wso2/puppet-ei/README.md

 # WSO2 Enterprise Integrator Puppet Module

 This repository contains the Puppet Module for installing and configuring WSO2 Enterprise Integrator on various environments.
 Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
-Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a separate set of YAML files in a hierarchical manner.
+Heira provides a mechanism to separate the configuration data from puppet scripts and to manage them in a separate set of YAML files in a hierarchical manner.

 ## Supported Operating Systems